 In my opinion, there is only one way to get out of this vicious cycle and that is a to follow a diet that wisely restrict carbohydrates intake to the amount that will be unseen in blood glucose levels.
 Each person can find the right amount which will depend on medical conditions, metabolic status, age, and other factors.
 An in depth health care professional should be consulted here in order to assess the level of carbohydrate tolerance and the efficiency of insulin response.

 On a personal note

-Is there real hunger in nature?
+Is real hunger in nature exists?